 Of course, there is also the possibility of taking a bus or renting a car.
 The cost will be higher in this case, and the ride might last longer if you are traveling during the high season, during weekends, and on official holidays.

 Things to do in Brasov

 Once you arrive in Brasov, you can say that you are officially in Transylvania.
 You will certainly feel like you are not in Romania anymore and that you have entered another country.
 Do not worry!
 We get this feeling all the time when we are going to Brasov or any other city in Transylvania.
 This place is very different from Bucharest, especially in terms of architectural style and even the people.

 Transylvania represents a historical region of Romania that was under Austro-Hungarian occupation for almost 1000 years.
 The Saxons and the Szeklers, a Hungarian minority, founded many settlements that are now some of the most beautiful cities in Romania.
 And Brasov is one of these places.

-Despite the rapid industrialization of the city by the Communists in the second half of the 20th century, the medieval center survived in remarkable condition.
+Despite the rapid industrialization of the city by the Communists in the second half of the 20th century, the medieval center survived in remarkable conditions.
 So, the main attraction of Brasov is its old town that boasts beautiful houses built in typical German architectural style.
-These houses surround the Council Square, which is still the main venue for the most important events of the city.
+These houses surround Council Square, which is still the main venue for the city's most important events.
 The Christmas Market is organized here every late November until Christmas, but also traditional markets and fairs can be visited here during weekends.